15 Must-Have Cricut Maker Accessories (for the Original, Maker 3 & Maker 4!)

 It’s time to grab some extra tools and accessories!

-Before we dive into the list, Cricut usually has some awesome bundle deals going on all the time with loads of materials (like adhesive vinyl, heat transfer vinyl, cardstock, etc.) that will help you out.
+Before we dive in, Cricut usually has some awesome bundle deals going on with loads of materials – great for stocking up while you’re at it!

 So if you still need Cricut supplies, those are great, especially as a beginner when you aren’t sure what to buy.

-Let’s take a look at the best Cricut accessories and tools to make the most of your Cricut Maker!
+Let’s take a look at the best Cricut accessories and tools to make the most of your amazing new machine!

 #1.
 Knife Blade & Housing